Banggai cardinalfish: Symbiosis and mutualism

+Diet

 This fish is an opportunistic feeder.
 Its diet includes planktonic, demersal, and benthic organisms.
 Copepods constitute the bulk of its diet.
 It serves as an important food source for several species of lionfish (Pterois spp.), the honeycomb grouper (Epinephelus merra), the crocodilefish (Cymbacephalus beauforti), the snowflake moray (Echidna nebulosa), the estuarine stonefish (Synanceia horrida), and the yellow-lipped sea krait (Laticauda colubrina).